 Hostname Naming Convention

 A hostname can have a naming convention that is useful and predictable.
 I am the author of the Product Naming Conventions on Wikipedia so I take it maybe too serious.
+Hostnames are typically the names of physical hosts but in this modern age can be the names of virtual hosts.
+A DNS address can be the name of an endpoint or service as a host can have multiple IP addresses.

 One pattern I worked on was for Tecnoera in Chile who was using Egyptian historical names origionally